-- shows signs of difficulty in developing Literacy and/or Numeracy skills - is making unsatisfactory progress in differentiated tasks - has sensory or physical difficulties - has communication and/or interaction difficulties - presents emotional and/or behavioural difficulties
+- · shows signs of difficulty in developing Reading, Writing and/or Numeracy skills - is making unsatisfactory progress in differentiated tasks - has sensory and/or physical difficulties - has communication and/or interaction difficulties - presents social, emotional, behavioural or mental health needs - Medical conditions.

-The SENDCo and the class teacher will agree on a course of Intervention, initially producing a My Plan for the child.
+The SENDCo or Pastoral Lead (Depending on need), and the class teacher will agree on a course of intervention, initially producing a My Plan for the child in partnership with the parents.
+The SEN support takes the form of a four-part cycle (assess, plan, do, review).
+This is known as the graduated approach.
+Through this cycle, previous actions are revisited and refined; support provided through interventions to meet the individual's needs and review the effectiveness of the support and the impact on the child's progress.
 This can progress to a My Plan + where other agencies are involved and culminates in producing an individual EHCP where the needs are deemed sufficient for significant additional internal / external support.
-This procedure is set out in detail in the School Offer on the school's web site.
+This procedure is set out in detail in the School Offer on the school's website.